 What is Midwest Collaborative for Library Services?

-Established in 2010 and headquartered in Lansing, Michigan, Midwest Collaborative for Library Services is a non-profit membership organization dedicated to serving libraries across the Midwest United States.
-The organization provides a suite of essential services to its members, including professional training, expert consulting, and robust advocacy efforts.
-Its mission is to enhance the capabilities and reach of libraries through collaborative support and resource sharing.
+Established in 2010 and headquartered in Lansing, Michigan, Midwest Collaborative for Library Services is a non-profit membership organization dedicated to enhancing library services throughout the Midwest United States.
+The collaborative provides a suite of essential services, including professional training, expert consulting, and robust advocacy, all aimed at strengthening the library ecosystem.
+Its operational model as a membership organization suggests a community-driven approach to service development and delivery.

 How much funding has Midwest Collaborative for Library Services raised?